 The Cold Hard Truth:

-Modular homes are better built than site-built homes.
+Modular homes are safer and better built than site-built homes.
 This is mostly due to the method of construction.
 Modular homes have to withstand the stress of shipping and transportation, therefore, on average, a modular home contains 30% more building materials than a comparable site-built home.

 Also, drywall is not only screwed, but glued to the wall studs, and triple-headers are used over window openings and around stairwells.